facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 When upgrading to the New Architecture, you will benefit from automatic batching from React 18.

-Automatic batching allows React Native application to batch together more state updates when rendering to avoid the rendering of intermediate states.
+Automatic batching allows React to batch together more state updates when rendering to avoid the rendering of intermediate states.
 This allows React Native to be faster and less susceptible to lags, without any additional code from the developer.

 <div className="TwoColumns TwoFigures">
 <figure>